-Corporate Ambassador (Roundtables, Company Events/Information, Networking Events/Workshops):
+Corporate Ambassador (Roundtables, Company Events/Information, Networking, Business Fairs):

 - With the Associate Director of Career Services, E-link, and OCI calendars ensure you know the dates/times/locations of various company events (e.g., Information Sessions) - With the Associate Director organize the Roundtables (arranging rooms, refreshments, media, gifts e.g., bread, ...) and market the Roundtables (e.g., students, clubs, faculty) - Check with the Director or Associate Director of Career Services for other events you may need to work with/be present at and ensure these career events are organized and run smoothly.
 Troubleshoot as needed. - Organize several Networking Events (prepare materials/presentation, schedule, promote, facilitate, evaluate) that meet a variety of student needs (seeking jobs, internships, ...).
-Be creative to engage students. - Attend career events (business casual = minimum); greet the company representative(s), presenters, and students; scan student IDs/take a manual count (total #, # SJU, # CSB) - Prepare an event summary (e.g., name or company and representative[s] or name of Networking event, date/time/location of the event, # of students, present & student comments, recommendations) and submit the information to the CRC Assessment Coordinator - Educate other CAs on key information shared during the company and networking events - Become an expert on companies; educate other CAs (hiring needs, trends, student preparation to succeed) - Search the web for company resources; share your ideas with the CA Coordinators, Director, Web Coordinators - Evaluate company information that comes to the CRC; post, file or cull as appropriate - Work with the Marketing Specialists to promote company resources and programs and networking events.
-Prepare creative, targeted E-link messages; work with Marketing Specialists on communicating messages. - Work with the professional staff to promote networking-related events (e.g., MN Private Colleges Job/Internship Fair Reception)
+Be creative to engage students. - Promote networking-related events (e.g., MN Private Colleges Job/Internship Fair Reception) - Be knowledge about business/corporate fairs; market to students.
+Attend fairs as appropriate and assist as needed. - Attend career events (business casual = minimum); greet the company representative(s), presenters, and students; scan student IDs/take a manual count (total #, # SJU, # CSB) - Prepare an event summary (e.g., name or company and representative[s] or name of Networking event, date/time/location of the event, # of students, present & student comments, recommendations) and submit the information to the CRC Assessment Coordinator - Educate other CAs on key information shared during the company and networking events - Become an expert on companies; educate other CAs (hiring needs, trends, student preparation to succeed) - Search the web for company resources; share your ideas with the CA Coordinators, Director, Web Coordinators - Evaluate company information that comes to the CRC; post, file or cull as appropriate - Work with the Marketing Specialists to promote company resources and programs and networking events.
+Prepare creative, targeted E-link messages; work with Marketing Specialists on communicating messages.